sky11fca/sky11fca/README.md

 ### About me myself and I
 - Student of FII UAIC in Iasi 🎓
-- Exepcting, graduating my Batchelor study in 2026 🤙🏻
+- Expecting, graduating my Batchelor study in 2026 🤙🏻
 - Cyber Security enthusiast 🧑‍💻
 - Coded and contributed in projects 💻
 - Interested in DevOps, Servers, Back-end development 🛜